-Treasuries.
-The Firm continues to cooperate with these investigations and is currently engaged in discussions with various regulators about resolving their respective investigations.
-There is no assurance that such discussions will result in settlements.
 Several putative class action complaints have been filed in the United States District Court for the Southern District of New York against the Firm and certain former employees, alleging a precious metals futures and options price manipulation scheme in violation of the Commodity Exchange Act.
 Some of the complaints also allege unjust enrichment and deceptive acts or practices under the General Business Law of the State of New York.
-The Court consolidated these putative class actions in February 2019.
-The Firm is also a defendant in a consolidated action filed in the United States District Court for the Southern District of New York alleging monopolization of silver futures in violation of the Sherman Act.
+The Court consolidated these putative class actions in February 2019, and the consolidated action is stayed through May 2021.
+In addition, several putative class actions have been filed in the United States District Courts for the Northern District of Illinois and Southern District of New York against the Firm, alleging manipulation of U.S. Treasury futures and options, and bringing claims under the Commodity Exchange Act.
+Some of the complaints also allege unjust enrichment.
+The actions in the Northern District of Illinois have been transferred to the Southern District of New York.
+A putative class action complaint has also been filed under the Securities Exchange Act of 1934 in the United States District Court for the Eastern District of New York against the Firm and certain individual defendants on behalf of shareholders who acquired shares during the putative class period alleging that certain SEC filings of the Firm were materially false or misleading in that they did not disclose certain information relating to the abovereferenced investigations.

 Wendel.
 Since 2012, the French criminal authorities have been investigating a series of transactions entered into by senior managers of Wendel Investissement ("Wendel") during the period from 2004 through 2007 to restructure their shareholdings in Wendel.
 JPMorgan Chase Bank, N.A., Paris branch provided financing for the transactions to a number of managers of Wendel in 2007.
 JPMorgan Chase has cooperated with the investigation.
 The investigating judges issued an ordonnance de renvoi in November 2016, referring JPMorgan Chase Bank, N.A. to the French tribunal correctionnel for alleged complicity in tax fraud.
-No date for trial has been set by the court.
 In January 2018, the Paris Court of Appeal issued a decision cancelling the mise en examen of JPMorgan Chase Bank, N.A.
 The Court of Cassation, France's highest court, ruled in September 2018 that a mise en examen is a prerequisite for an ordonnance de renvoi and in January 2020 ordered the annulment of the ordonnance de renvoi referring JPMorgan Chase Bank, N.A. to the French tribunal correctionnel.
+Court of Appeal hearings are scheduled in November and December 2020 to further consider JPMorgan Chase's status in this matter.
+A trial of the managers of Wendel is due to commence before the tribunal correctionnel in January 2021.
 In addition, a number of the managers have commenced civil proceedings against JPMorgan Chase Bank, N.A.
 The claims are separate, involve different allegations and are at various stages of proceedings.